afellowcorn/sps_framework/docs/writing/index.md

-# Basic
-_by Tiri and Scribble_

-## The Basics
+# Writing Basics
+Thank you for your interest in contributing to the written content within ClanGen.
+This is the heart and soul of the game, everything we do is built around the generation of story events!

-- Clangen is a game that relies on random event generation.
+- ClanGen is a game that relies on random event generation.
 This means that whatever you're writing needs to function for all cats it might generate for, under all circumstances it can be generated in.

 !!! caution
     No assumptions should be made about the gender of any cat.
 Nothing in the game is completely gender-locked, including pregnancy under certain settings, so all text should take this into account.

 - Remember that the focus of this game is allowing players to build their own story!
 Most of the time, it’s better not to insert character motivations into the text.
 We want to leave space for the player to explain and expand upon the events that happen in the game.
 Of course, there are some trait, skill, rank, or age specific texts that can allow more personality to shine through
 - The Dark Forest is not fully implemented yet, and flavor text should not mention it too much at the moment.
-It exists, but there hasn't been a consensus on the exact implementation yet for things like training in the Dark Forest, or how exactly it operates in Clangen.
+It exists, but there hasn't been a consensus on the exact implementation yet for things like training in the Dark Forest, or how exactly it operates in ClanGen.
 For example, if it's a secret to all except those who are chosen to train there, or if it's well-known to all Clan cats.
 - If you have something you'd like to do with a patrol or event, but the code doesn't seem to have functionality for it yet, please let a coder know!

 ### Upsetting vs graphic content
 !!! caution
-    Clangen contains content that is designed to cause distress.
+    ClanGen contains content that is designed to cause distress.
 There is no way around it, and it is intentional, and it is **not malicious**.
 Players are supposed to care about the death of a cat, or a cat being injured, or the Clan not having enough food.
-Writers for Clangen spend our time trying to provoke emotions in players, both good, positive, happy emotions, and sad ones, or feelings of injustice, or loss.
-Video games as a medium, especially a story generator like Clangen, are designed to need active investment from a player on many levels, including emotional.
+Writers for ClanGen spend our time trying to provoke emotions in players, both good, positive, happy emotions, and sad ones, or feelings of injustice, or loss.
+Video games as a medium, especially a story generator like ClanGen, are designed to need active investment from a player on many levels, including emotional.

 - There is an important difference between upsetting content and graphic content.
-- Clangen follows the warriors canonical levels of graphic content and gore. **This is not a non-graphic book series.** For example, in warriors canon Scourge gets an extensive scene where he takes all of Tigerstar(the first)'s lives at once by ripping out his throat.
-This would be the absolute maximum graphic content allowed in Clangen.
+- ClanGen follows the warriors canonical levels of graphic content and gore. **This is not a non-graphic book series.** For example, in warriors canon Scourge gets an extensive scene where he takes all of Tigerstar(the first)'s lives at once by ripping out his throat.
+This would be the absolute maximum graphic content allowed in ClanGen.
 - However, everyone has far different levels of comfort with regards to graphical content, particularly written graphical content rather than visual.
 We have needed to edit content to be less graphic before.
 We will doubtless do so again in the future.
 When we receive feedback that game text is particularly upsetting, it's important to take that feedback and carefully consider it.
 This does not always mean removing that content - but we must carefully consider it.
 - Graphical content is not limited to violent content.
 Illness, injury, pregnancy - no one wants to read a play by play of a cat giving birth in extreme graphical detail.
 - This is one of the reasons the development version of the game exists.
 By playing the development version, people have accepted they may be exposed to features that aren't ready for the stable release of the game yet, including upsetting content that is being playtested.
 - People have drastically different levels of comfort for graphical content for kittens (and sometimes apprentices) than for adult characters.
 This does not mean that nothing upsetting should ever be allowed to happen to kittens, but it's worth considering.
 - For distressing content, aim to use text that is emotive and provokes an emotional response, without using descriptive imagery that is likely to provoke disgust.
 The diarrhea illness progression and reaction texts are a good example of this.
 It's an illness that's actually reasonably dangerous, but the text tries to communicate that without focusing on the shitting uncontrollably part.

-### Clangen Biomes
+### ClanGen Biomes

 All biomes are different from each other and this should be taken into account when writing (e.g a generalized hunting patrol shouldn't mention fishing in the desert).
 If the content you're writing is generalized (available in any biome), then you have to be careful to make it _truly_ general in nature, able to be triggered no matter _what_ the circumstances.
 Therefore, under most circumstances, making biome (or even camp) specific content is preferred for a more detailed, rich gameplay experience.
 Each biome also has different prey available - see the randomized prey lists for inspiration, but be creative (though realistic) with your own prey choices.
 Cats cannot take down giraffe, but there's plenty of unique things in the right size range for them to hunt you _could_ include in your content.